Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 Any AI coding IDE needs access to project context to be useful.
 That means users should be careful about what code they share, what permissions they allow, and how they review changes.

-This is not only a Trae issue — it is a general concern with all AI coding tools.
+This is not only a Trae issue.
+It is a general concern with all AI coding tools.
 If you are working on client projects, private applications, payment systems, or sensitive business logic, review privacy settings and avoid exposing anything unnecessary.

 From a coding quality perspective, the same rule applies: review before publishing.
 Trae can help write and restructure code, but it should not replace testing, review, and human decision-making.

-Pros
+Pros and cons

 Final verdict